Nilotpal-Shukla/Nilotpal-Shukla/README.md

 ## 🛠 Skills

-Python
+-Python
-SQL
+-SQL
-Power BI
+-Power BI
-Tableau
+-Tableau
-Excel
+-Excel
-Statistics
+-Statistics
-Machine Learning
+-Machine Learning
-Pandas
+-Pandas
-NumPy Matplotlib
+-NumPy Matplotlib

 <!--
 **Nilotpal-Shukla/Nilotpal-Shukla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.